Carrawburgh: Roman fort

 Hadrian's Wall was built from 122 AD and most of the wall forts a few years later.
 Brocolitia was built a few years later still probably to fill a slightly longer gap between forts at Housesteads, 5.2 miles away, and Chesters, 3.5 miles away.
 This later date is evidenced by part of the Vallum being levelled before building the fort showing that it was an afterthought.
 A date of 130 has been suggested from a fragmentary inscription now in the Chesters Museum.
 The fort either used the Wall (narrow gauge on a broad base at this point) itself as its northern rampart, or was built parallel to it but detached.
-The fort was about a mile west of the Wall's northernmost point at Limestone Corner, and just over a mile west of the nearest milecastle, Milecastle 30.
+The fort was about a mile west of the Wall's northernmost point at Milecastle 30, also known as Limestone Corner.

 Only the fort's earthworks are now visible, the Wall at this point and the fort's north ramparts having been demolished for the construction of General Wade's early 18th-century military road (now the B6318).
 The late 19th-century archaeologist John Clayton carried out a partial excavation of the site, revealing a military bath-house outside the fort's west gate (in 1873) and the fort's south-west corner-tower (in 1876).

 The Roman Inscriptions of Britain lists 48 inscriptions for the site.
 They show its garrisoning units to have been as follows: